Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 To provide further clarity, we now introduce the following definition, which will be useful for our discussion on flat surfaces:

 \begin{definition} We say that a flat surface with boundary is a \emph{flat domain} if the underlying Riemann surface is a closed disk.
-We call a flat domain \emph{convex} if the cone angle of each singularity in the interior is less than $2\pi$. \end{definition}
+We call a flat domain \emph{convex} if it has no poles and the cone angle of each singularity in the interior is less than $2\pi$. \end{definition}